 - Use an M12 triple square bit to loosen and remove the round bolt that holds the steering wheel.

-- Mark the steering column and steering column shaft so that you can reinstall the steering wheel in the same location.
+- Mark the steering column and steering column shaft to reinstall the steering wheel in the same location.

 - Remove the steering wheel from the steering column by pulling it towards you.

 - Remove the lower plastic trim that covers the steering column.
 Remove the three Torx bit screws that secure the lower trim.